 Outside of significant capital spend however, ensuring the planning regime locks in the idea that high-carbon infrastructure is impossible, delivering better regulatory systems to nurture robust environmental markets, and encouraging the take-up of the Construction Innovation Hub’s value toolkit – which finally allows us to move away from lowest cost to a more rounded definition of value – will be vitally important too.

-Dr Sarah Prichard is UK Managing Director of Buro Happold, ACE board member and chair of the ACE and EIC Net Zero taskforce.
+Dr Sarah Prichard is UK Managing Director of Buro Happold, ACE board member and chair of the joint ACE and EIC Net Zero group.
 This blog originally appeared in November's edition of Infrastructure Intelligence.